JJHPhoto/self_taught_programmer/README.md

 Containers time!
 Lists, tuples and dictionaries.
 Those are words.
 Well, at least two of them are.

 Ok, made it through the 'Lists' section and I don't think I have the brain for 'Tuples'.
 The word just makes my head hurt.

+## Day 8 (technically 10)

+Just gonna soldier on, even though I 'missed' two days of coding due to various health things sapping any energy I have.
+What do we have today?
+Tuples... yeah, that's a word.

+The comma needed even if there's only one item in the Tuple is interesting.

+Tuples being used as keys in dictionaries is interesting.
+Also for things that don't change like geo coordinates.